For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Sew piece P6 to the top of piece P1.
-Sew wrong sides together using a simplified seam or saddle stitch.
+Sew piece P6 onto the top of piece P1.
+Sew wrong sides together using a simplified stitch or saddle stitch.

 ![]() |